jrandj/aws-security-specialty/README.md

     * When authorising access to a KMS key, AWS KMS evaluates the following:
         * The key policy that is attached to the key.
 The key policy is always defined in the AWS account and Region that owns the KMS key.
 The Key Policy is a resource-based policy attached to the CMK, it defines key users and key administrators and trusted external accounts.
         * All IAM policies that are attached to the IAM user or role making the request.
 IAM policies that govern a principal's use of a KMS key are always defined in the principal's AWS account.
-The IAM Policy is assigned to a User, Group, or Role, and defines the allows actions e.g. kms:ListKeys.
+The IAM Policy is assigned to a User, Group, or Role, and defines the allows actions e.g. `kms:ListKeys`.
         * All grants that apply to the KMS key.
 Grants are advanced mechanisms for specifying permissions that you or an AWS service integrated with AWS KMS can use to specify how and when a KMS key can be used.
 Grants are attached to a KMS key, and each grant contains the principal who receives permission to use the KMS key and a list of operations that are allowed.
 Grants are an alternative to the key policy and are useful for specific use cases.
         * Other types of policies that might apply to the request to use the KMS key, such as AWS Organizations service control policies and VPC endpoint policies.
 These policies are optional and allow all actions by default, but you can use them to restrict permissions otherwise given to principals.